learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

     memory usage: 16.8+ MB

 A common transformation needed is converting numbers stored as text to *float* or *integer* representations.
-In this cas ENTRIES and EXITS are appropriately *int64*, but to practice, we'll demonstrate changing that to a float and then back to an int.
+In this case ENTRIES and EXITS are appropriately *int64*, but to practice, we'll demonstrate changing that to a float and then back to an int.

 ```python